 3. Stroll, Bike, or Scoot Around the Seawall

-At Stanley Park the scenic paths will put you in the mood getting active, no doubt!
-Try this with your family and enjoy the calmness at Vancouver's Stanley Park at no cost at all - maybe you will even find some cool tree carvings!
-If you're there in the summer, plan for a pit-stop at the splash park to keep the kids happy.
+At Stanley Park, the scenic paths will put you in the mood to get active, no doubt!
+Try this with your family and enjoy the calmness at Vancouver's Stanley Park at no cost at all—maybe you will even find some cool tree carvings!
+If you're there in the summer, plan for a pit stop at the splash park to keep the kids happy.

 5. Warm Up With the Vancouver Hot Chocolate Festival

 The sweetest event of the year!
 If you have a family of chocolate lovers then this is the event for you.
-The 9th annual Hot Chocolate Festival will run from January 19th to February 14th for 2019 and the list of participating venues (along with their creations for you to try) is still waiting to be announced.
-We'll update the event details when we know more.
+The 10th annual Hot Chocolate Festival will run from January 18 to February 14th for 2020.
+The festival takes place at various locations around Vancouver, and each drink is usually $5 or more.
+This year, 44 vendors will make their unique and amazingly delicious recipes for chocolate lovers to try.

 7. Catch a Cheap Movie at Cineplex Odeon for $2.99 Family Favourites

-Did you know that every Saturday at 11am is a family-favourite movie screening that's only $2.99?
+Did you know that every Saturday at 11 a.m. at select Cineplex theatres is a family-favourite movie screening that's only $2.99?
 It's a fun and affordable way to enjoy time with your family and friends!
 A portion of the proceeds goes towards supporting WE Charity.
 Here's the upcoming movies.

-Stay up late and watch the night sky with your kids at the MacMillan Observatory at 1100 Chestnut St. Every Friday and Saturday from 8:30 pm to midnight you can enjoy a great evening staring at the Vancouver night sky using the latest astronomical equipment.
-To be admitted into the Gordon Southam Observatory you will have to make a small donation.
+Stay up late and watch the night sky with your kids at the Gordon MacMillan Southam Observatory at the H.R.
+MacMillan Space Centre.
+Every night you can enjoy a great evening staring at the Vancouver night sky using the latest astronomical equipment.
+To be admitted into the observatory you will have to make a small donation.

-Another fun activity we discovered was that you could visit the Rag Machine at the 2425 Main Street and get a pound of clothes at $4.97.
-It's an activity you might enjoy with the kids as they pick whatever they like without having to hesitate to say 'yes'.
+Another fun activity we discovered is shopping at the Rag Machine, at the 2425 Main Street, where you can get a pound of clothes at $4.97.
+It's an activity you might enjoy with the kids as they pick whatever they like without you hesitating to say 'yes'.
 You never know what you'll find here, which just adds to the fun!

 10. A Tour to Vancouver's Olympic Sites

-The perfect way to visit some of our main attractions!
-Winter Wander takes place on Saturday February 2nd, from 10am-5pm and for only 5 DOLLARS you get access to all participating attractions, including the H.R.
-MacMillan Space Centre, Museum of Vancouver, Vancouver Maritime Museum, Vancouver Academy of Music and the City of Vancouver Archives.
+This is a great opportunity to visit some of Vancouver's top attractions!
+Winter Wander takes place on Saturday, February 8, 2020, from 10 a.m. to 5 p.m., and for only $5 per person, visitors get access to all participating attractions, including the H.R.
+MacMillan Space Centre, Museum of Vancouver, Vancouver Maritime Museum, Vancouver Academy of Music, and the City of Vancouver Archives.
 Outdoors there are a couple of food trucks, and roving entertainment is provided by Bard on the Beach and the Academy of Music at specific times.

-Admission on regular days costs between about $14 and $21 or so per adult for each venue, or $43 for a day pass to see all three, which means the Winter Wander pass is a fantastic deal!
-What’s more?
-Children 5 and under are free.
+Admission on regular days costs between $14 and $21 per adult for each venue, which means the Winter Wander pass is a fantastic deal!
+What’s more, children ages five and under are free.
 Expect the place to be busy!

-Another activity I recently discovered and my whole family loves is that you can play a round of disc golf for free at the Queen Elizabeth Park.
+Another activity I recently discovered, one that my whole family loves, is disc golf at Queen Elizabeth Park.
+You can play a round of disc golf for free!
 All you need is to go with a few friends and have a fun-filled day.

-The Chinese New Year Parade will return for the 46th time on Sunday, February 10th, 2019.
-This signature event of Vancouver's Chinatown will feature lion dances, cultural dance troupes, marching bands, martial arts performances and much more.
+The Chinese New Year Parade will return for the 47th time on Sunday, January 26, 2020.
+This signature event of Vancouver's Chinatown will feature lion dances, cultural dance troupes, marching bands, martial arts performances, and much more.
 This is an annual cultural extravaganza not to be missed.
-The parade begins at 11am sharp.
+The parade begins at 11 a.m. sharp.

 14. Tour Vancouver's Art